jguillen15/jguillen15.github.io/content/blog/second-entry/index.md

 Let's breakdown the code in the [action.yml](https://github.com/iGEM-Engineering/iGEM-actions/blob/main/action.yml) file that is in the repository.
 This file is in charge or running the actions when they are called from other repositories.

+This GitHub Action workflow file is designed to automate a series of tasks to generate a distribution from user-readable files.
+Below is an explanation of each part of the workflow:

+## Workflow Metadata

+* **name**: 'generate-distribution' - The name of the GitHub Action.
+* **description**: Describes what the GitHub Action does - "A Github action to generate a distribution from user-readable files."

+## Inputs

+## Runs